tsinghdhesi/HackPrinceton-Rinder/README.md

 ## Features

-* Reddit User Analysis: Scrapes Reddit data, including posts, comments, upvotes, and downvotes.
+* Reddit User Analysis: Scrapes Reddit data, including posts and comments.

+* Generates a list of likey subreddits that the user is or may be interested in.

 * Similarity Scoring: Cross-references user activity and assigns a similarity score to potential matches.